iakraptis/GenImageClassUI/README.md

 # GenImageClassUI
-A simple GUI for a fake image detector project.
+A simple GUI for a fake photo detector project.